 Two tablespoons (30 ml) of these provide about 8 grams of protein.

-In addition, seaweed contains magnesium, riboflavin, manganese, potassium, iodine and good amounts of antioxidants.
+In addition, seaweed contains magnesium, riboflavin, manganese, potassium, and good amounts of antioxidants (

-That being said, some types of seaweed (such as kelp) are extremely high in iodine, so should not be eaten in large amounts.
+But keep in mind that some types of seaweed (such as kelp) are extremely high in iodine, so it’s best not to eat them in large amounts.
 Iodine is an element that is found naturally in some foods and added to some salt products.

-Similar to tempeh, seaweed is often promoted as a great source of vitamin B12 for vegans.
-Although it does contain a form of vitamin B12, it is still not clear whether this form is active in humans (32, 33, 34, 35, 36).
+Similarly to tempeh, seaweed is often said to be a great source of vitamin B12 for vegans.
+However, while seaweed does contain a form of vitamin B12, it’s still not clear whether this form is active in humans (

 Until more is known, vegans who want to reach their daily recommended vitamin B12 intake should rely on fortified foods or talk with a healthcare professional about possibly taking supplements.

-Bottom Line: Seaweed is a protein-rich source of essential fatty acids.
-It is also rich in antioxidants and iodine, but should not be relied on as a source of vitamin B12.
+Seaweed is a protein-rich source of essential fatty acids.
+It’s also rich in antioxidants, and some types are rich in iodine.

 Nutritional yeast is made from a deactivated strain of Saccharomyces cerevisiae yeast.
 It can be found in the form of yellow powder or flakes in most supermarkets and health food stores.

-One ounce (28 grams) contains approximately 14 grams of protein and 7 grams of fiber.
-In addition, nutritional yeast is commonly fortified with zinc, magnesium, copper, manganese and B vitamins, including vitamin B12.
+One ounce (28 grams) contains approximately 16 grams of protein and 6 grams of fiber.
+In addition, nutritional yeast is commonly fortified with B vitamins, including vitamin B12 (

-Therefore, fortified nutritional yeast can be a practical way for vegans to reach their daily vitamin B12 recommendations.
+Therefore, fortified nutritional yeast can be a practical way for vegans to meet their daily vitamin B12 needs.

-Non-fortified nutritional yeast should not be relied on as a source of vitamin B12.
+Non-fortified nutritional yeast is not a reliable source of vitamin B12.

 Although rich in nutrients, most plant foods also contain varying amounts of antinutrients.

-These antinutrients can reduce your body’s ability to absorb the minerals these foods contain.
+These antinutrients can reduce your body’s ability to absorb minerals from these foods.

-Sprouting and fermenting are simple and time-tested methods of reducing the amount of antinutrients found in various foods.
+Sprouting and fermenting are simple and time-tested methods of reducing the amounts of antinutrients found in various foods.

 Fermented plant foods are good sources of probiotic bacteria, which may help improve immune function and digestive health.

-Bottom Line: Sprouting and fermenting foods helps enhance their nutritional value.
-Fermented foods also provide vegans with a source of probiotics and vitamin K2.
+Sprouting and fermenting foods helps enhance their nutritional value.
+Fermented foods also provide vegans with a source of vitamin K2.

-The pseudocereals amaranth and quinoa come in a close second with around 9 grams of protein per cooked cup (237 ml).
-They are also two of the rare sources of complete protein in this food group (51, 52).
+The pseudocereals amaranth and quinoa come in a close second with 9.3 and 8.1 grams of protein per cooked cup, respectively (

-Bottom Line: Spelt, teff, amaranth and quinoa are flavorful, high-protein substitutes for better-known grains such as wheat and rice.
+Spelt, teff, amaranth, and quinoa are flavorful, high protein substitutes for better-known grains such as wheat and rice.
 Sprouted varieties are best.

 Our bodies can produce it, but only in small amounts.
 That’s why it’s considered an essential nutrient that you must get from your diet.

-Therefore, vegan individuals who fall into one of these categories should make a special effort to ensure they have sufficient choline-rich foods on their plates.
+Therefore, vegan individuals who fall into one of these categories should make a special effort to consume enough choline-rich foods.

-Bottom Line: Choline-rich plant foods such as soy, cauliflower, broccoli and quinoa are important for the proper functioning of your body.
+Choline-rich plant foods such as tofu, cauliflower, broccoli, and quinoa are important for the proper functioning of your body.

-Some vegans rely heavily on mock meats and vegan junk food to replace their favorite animal foods.
-However, these types of foods are often highly processed and unhealthy.
+Some vegans rely heavily on mock meats and other vegan processed foods to replace their favorite animal foods.
+However, these types of foods are often not the most nutritious options.

-Luckily, there are many ways to replace your favorite meals with vitamin- and mineral-rich fruits and vegetables instead.
+Luckily, there are many ways to add vitamin- and mineral-rich fruits and vegetables to your meals.

 For instance, mashed banana is a great substitute for eggs in baking recipes.

-Banana ice cream is also a popular replacement for dairy-based ice cream.
+Banana “ice cream” is a popular replacement for dairy-based ice cream.
 Simply blend a frozen banana until it’s smooth.
 Then you can add your preferred toppings.

 Eggplant and mushrooms, especially cremini or portobello, are a great way to get a meaty texture in vegetable form.
 They’re particularly easy to grill.